Sessions now recalls meeting with Trump aide, maintains he "never lied"

 Sessions told the Senate in January that he did not have contacts with Russians during the campaign.
 However, it was later revealed that he met with the Russian ambassador on multiple occasions in 2016.
 In an October Senate hearing, Sessions said he met with the Russian ambassador to the U.S. after the Republican National Convention and later on two other occasions, but that those meetings were not related to the 2016 campaign.

-Democrats took turns interrogating Sessions over his previous statements on Russia, while Republicans pressed him to expand on the letter Assistant Attorney General Stephen Boyd sent to the committee chairman Monday.
+Sessions' early defense did not deter Democrats, who took turns interrogating Sessions over the apparent discrepancies in his previous statements on Russia and what is now known, while Republicans pressed him to expand on the letter Assistant Attorney General Stephen Boyd sent to the committee chairman Monday.
 The letter revealed that Sessions has ordered senior federal prosecutors to evaluate whether a special counsel should be appointed to investigate concerns raised by Republicans, including alleged unlawful dealings by the Clinton Foundation and the sale of a uranium company.

 Sessions refused to say Tuesday whether the DOJ would re-open the investigation into Clinton's use of a private email server while serving as secretary of state, or whether a second special counsel should be appointed to probe Republican concerns.